Steven Korteling

 Steven Korteling (born 16 January 1984) is a Dutch former professional tennis player.

 Korteling, the 2004 Dutch national champion, reached a career high singles ranking of 423 in the world.
-In 2005 he made his ATP Tour main debut in the Dutch Open, losing in the first round to sixth seed Victor Hănescu.
-As a doubles player he featured in the main draw at Rotterdam in 2006 and won three ITF Futures titles.
+In 2005, he made his ATP Tour main debut in the Dutch Open, losing in the first round to sixth seed Victor Hănescu.
+As a doubles player, he was featured in the main draw at Rotterdam in 2006, and won three ITF Futures titles.